thibaultmarin/hpp2plantuml/doc/source/index.rst

                             Input file (must be quoted when using wildcards)

 Input files are added using the ``-i`` option.
-Inputs can be file paths or include wildcards.
-Note that the double quotes are required when using wildcards.
+Inputs can be full file paths or include wildcards.
+Note that double quotes are required when using wildcards.
 The output file is selected with the ``-o`` option.
 The output is a text file following the PlantUML syntax.

-For instance, the following command will generate the input file for PlantUML from several header files and store the output to the ``output.puml`` file.
+For instance, the following command will generate an input file for PlantUML (``output.puml``) from several header files.

 .. code:: sh
     :name: usage-sh